SpenceKonde/DxCore/megaavr/libraries/Opamp/README.md

 Per the datasheet:
 > Since the settling time depends on a variety of factors, including the load on the op amp, it may not be known until the later stages of design and development.
 If the settling time is unknown, the maximum value of ‘0x7F’ (127 μs) should be written to the SETTLE bit field

-In light of that, it may provide insight into the design philisophy that the manufacturer default is 0x00, not 0x7F.
+In light of that, it may provide insight into the design philosophy that the manufacturer default is 0x00, not 0x7F.
 Consider the case where an insufficient settling time was used, causing the opamp to be treated as settled and set the interrupt/fire the event (the event can be piped to an oscilloscope, remember, which may be of use if repeatedly reconfiguring the opamp.
 No configuration change to the OPAMP is needed togenerat

 ##### Usage
 ``` c++